Term | Definition |

 Set a Default Rate in the the Time Period Default (Used if no other category matches) field.
 This covers any times not specifically listed and ensures all scenarios are billed.

 Remove any time brackets that do not apply by clicking the trash icon.
-This keeps your rate structure clear and relevant.

 Click Save next to the Draft Rate Set to record your draft changes.